RuleWorld/bionetgen/README.md

 for the ODE, SSA and PLA engines.
 However, developers can compile their own binaries assuming they have appropriate compilation tools (autoconf, etc).

+First, you'll need to pull in or update the git submodules.
+To do this, enter the following at the terminal:

+    git submodule init
+    git submodule update

 ### Linux and OSX

 From a terminal type: